 ROPE

-Being dominant is vulnerable because one has to expose their desire for power.
+Power, as a dominant, is vulnerable, as one has to expose their desire.
 The more deviant and taboo, the scarier it is, but still, both mainstream media and the sadomasochistic subculture overflow with caricatures of emotionless masters and mistresses hiding behind their cruelty.
 Instead, I think one should blossom in their raw self-expression.
 Power is an opportunity to explore new avenues of esoteric intimacy that are profoundly energetic and sensual.
 Far beyond plain and mundane fucking.
 Learning to wield and surrender to power consciously and consensually requires a great understanding of one’s boundaries and being safe and brave enough to reject anyone overstepping them.
 At the same time, one should be humble and have humour; anyone that has to assert their power with violence doesn’t own it.

 Power is given to someone that deserves it because of their deviant creativity, rocksteady presence, and ability to create magical spaces.
 Discovering one’s very personal dominant persona is a journey which will significantly affect what kind of submissives they will attract.
 Luckily sadomasochism overflows with expressions of power, and there are several rituals to practice and embody.
 And learning the symbolism of fetish items is a priceless tool for this transformation.
 Being dominant is a paradoxical balance between holding space and being selfish.
 Holding space is learning how to create a safe container for oneself and others to play with power while being selfish is expressing desire.